 The beach is black sand and the submerged giant rocks are home to thousands of fish, it is an underwater spectacle.

-There are giant sea turtles, laying around like the own the place, and you can swim with them in shallow water or view them underwater from a large rock along the shore.
+There are giant sea turtles, laying around like they own the place, and you can swim with them in shallow water or view them underwater from a large rock along the shore.

 The park is open to the public but if you want to park your car you will need to be early as it is a very popular beach.

-Include reservations Big Island activities and Big Island sightseeing tours with your vacation package, select from Big Island tours book online with Tom Barefoot Tours.
+Include reservations for the Big Island activities and Big Island sightseeing tours with your vacation package.

 We have selected some of the most popular Big Island activities plus some links to websites that may be helpful for planning your sightseeing destinations.